-Step 1 Design your presentation
+Step 1: Design your presentation

 - Plan your presentation carefully so it has a clear beginning, middle and end. - Make sure you present the content in clear, concise dot-point form, not as large slabs of text. - Don't fill up your PowerPoint with lots of random pictures that are not related to the content.
 Make sure each visual is accompanied by a caption that explains why it is relevant to the presentation. - A common mistake is to have objects and text moving on the screen in a way that just distracts the audience.
-Use graphics, sounds, video, animations and transitions only if they add value to the point being made, not just because you think they will look or sound good. - Use a design that ensures your audience can 1 Research, prepare and present an audiovisual clearly see and read the slides.
-Make sure there is presentation about three significant inventions enough contrast between the text colour and the created during the Industrial Revolution that were not background colour on the slide, and make sure discussed in this section.
-Use the following questions your font size is large enough. to structure your presentation: - Step 2 Deliver your presentation - When delivering a PowerPoint presentation to an b When was it invented? audience, you should do more than just stand up c How did it work? and read out the text on each slide.
-Instead, talk d Why was it significant? in a way that develops and expands on the points on each slide.
-Carefully plan in advance what you 2 Your presentation should be well researched and are going to say during each slide.
-Record this plan based on relevant and reliable sources.
-For detailed on cue cards, and refer to these cards during your information on this skill, refer to page XX of 'The history speech to remind you what to say. toolkit'.
+Use graphics, sounds, video, animations and transitions only if they add value to the point being made, not just because you think they will look or sound good. - Use a design that ensures your audience can clearly see and read the slides.
+Make sure there is enough contrast between the text colour and the background colour on the slide, and make sure your font size is large enough.

+Step 2: Deliver your presentation

+When delivering a PowerPoint presentation to an audience, you should do more than just stand up and read out the text on each slide.
+Instead, talk in a way that develops and expands on the points on each slide.
+Carefully plan in advance what you are going to say during each slide.
+Record this plan on cue cards, and refer to these cards during your speech to remind you what to say.